 Be sure you’ve decided on your budget, doing this will help you narrow down your choices.

 A critical point when deciding to buy a specific model is the future costs that a car has.
+Things like spare parts, taxes fuel costs in a long term when buying a car.
 Those costs are related usually to maintenance, car service, spare parts, insurance costs, and taxes.
 Don’t neglect these important factors as they will cause you high costs in the long term.

 Once you find a good prospective car, don’t rush out to see it, call the seller first.
 This step is an excellent way to establish a relationship with the seller and verify the information about the car.
 You can ask private-part sellers why they’re selling the car eg. are they upgrading car models or has it displayed any mechanical problems?
 If you’re buying from a dealer, a phone call or email is the best way to ensure the car is still in stock.